-- Q28.
-A guest was charged for breaking the hotel tea pot.
-Is the charge subject to GST? - A28.
-The guest will have to pay for the broken tea pot inclusive of GST.
+Q26.
+A guest was charged for breaking the hotel teapot.
+Is the charge subject to GST?

+A26.
+The guest will have to pay for the broken teapot inclusive of GST.

-Time share accommodation
+Time-share accommodation

-- Q29.
-What is the GST treatment on the supply of holiday accommodations under a time-share scheme? - A29.
-If you supply holiday accommodations under a time-share or multi ownership schemes, the supply is subject to GST. - Q30.
-Are other charges related to time-share package such as advance license fee for security, annual license fee for use of club facilities, annual maintenance fee, upgrading fee and administrative charges for transfer services subject to GST? - A30.
+- Q27.
+What is the GST treatment on the supply of holiday accommodations under a time-share scheme? - A27.
+If you supply holiday accommodations under a time-share or multi ownership schemes, the supply is subject to GST. - Q28.
+Are other charges related to time-share package such as advance license fee for security, annual license fee for use of club facilities, annual maintenance fee, upgrading fee and administrative charges for transfer services subject to GST? - A28.
 These charges are consideration for supplies related to time-share package.
-They are taxable supplies and therefore subject to GST. - Q31.
-Time share offer owners the possibility to exchange their package to stay at one of the resorts worldwide.
-Most time share companies charge a transfer fee or surcharge.
-Is GST due on this fee? - A31.
-The transfer fee or surcharge is subject to GST because the fee is consideration for the transfer of services. - Q32.
+They are taxable supplies and therefore subject to GST. - Q29.
+Time-share offers owners the possibility to exchange their package to stay at one of the resorts worldwide.
+Most time-share companies charge a transfer fee or surcharge.
+Is GST due on this fee? - A29.
+The transfer fee or surcharge is subject to GST because the fee is consideration for the transfer of services. - Q30.
 The time-share membership entitled members to stay in the participating hotels/resorts within Malaysia or abroad.
-What is the GST treatment if members used the time share rights to stay in the participating hotels/resorts outside Malaysia? - A32.
+What is the GST treatment if members used the time-share rights to stay in the participating hotels/resorts outside Malaysia? - A30.
 The time-share membership is a holiday/vacation package.
 It is a taxable supply and is subject to GST at the point of sale.
-However, purchase of room outside Malaysia by the time-share management to accomplish the request of members to use their time share right abroad is out of scope.
+However, purchase of rooms outside Malaysia by the time-share management to accomplish the request of members to use their time-share right abroad is out of scope.

-On the other hand, purchase of room in hotels/resort in Malaysia by affiliate time-share management abroad for their time share members is subject to GST because the service is to be consumed in Malaysia.
+On the other hand, purchase of rooms in hotels/resort in Malaysia by affiliate timeshare management abroad for their time share members is subject to GST because the service is to be consumed in Malaysia.

-Q33.
-Time share membership is open/sold to a non-resident.
-Is the sale subject to GST?

-- A33.
-The supply of time-share membership by a taxable person is subject to GST, even though purchased by a non-resident.
-A supply of service is treated as made in Malaysia if the supplier belongs in Malaysia. - Q34.
+- Q31.
+Time-share membership is open/sold to a non-resident.
+Is the sale subject to GST? - A31.
+The supply of time share membership by a taxable person is subject to GST, even though purchased by a non-resident.
+A supply of service is treated as made in Malaysia if the supplier belongs in Malaysia. - Q32.
 A time-share management in Malaysia does marketing/recruitment overseas.
-Is the time-share membership sold during the promotion subject to GST? - A34.
-Yes, the time share membership sold is subject to GST because the timeshare package and the supplier belongs in Malaysia. - Q35.
+Is the time-share membership sold during the promotion subject to GST? - A32.
+Yes, the time-share membership sold is subject to GST because the time-share package and the supplier belongs in Malaysia. - Q33.
 Time-share owners can elect to stay at their resort during the prescribed period.
 They can also sell or rent out their rights (e.g. one week stay).
-What is the GST implication on these transactions? - A35.
+What is the GST implication on these transactions? - A33.
 If you sell or lease your holiday accommodation (rights), your supply is standard rated.
-If you sell or lease the time-share rights through the time-share management they must account for GST through.
-If you make your own arrangement you must account for GST if you are a GST registered person. - Q36.
-Does the redemption of goods and services under the time-share scheme reward point system subject to GST? - A36.
-Redeemable reward points are subject to GST upon redemption. - Q37.
-What is the GST treatment on refund payment due to the cancellation of the time-share membership? - A37.
+If you sell or lease the time-share rights through the time- share management they must account for GST.
+If you make your own arrangement you must account for GST if you are a GST registered person. - Q34.
+Is the redemption of goods and services under the time-share scheme reward point system subject to GST? - A34.
+Redeemable reward points are subject to GST upon redemption. - Q35.
+What is the GST treatment on refund payment due to the cancellation of the time-share membership? - A35.
 Refund for cancelled time-share membership is not subject to GST because it is not a supply, and any tax paid on the balance of membership fee is refundable.

-Time-share management must produce evidence of tax refunded to the member before claiming tax refund from the government.
+Time-share management must produce evidence of tax refunded to the member before claiming tax refund.